| Title: | Frequency Distribution Tables, Histograms and Polygons |

 right |

-intervals right open (default = |
+intervals open on the right (default = |

 categories |